lgtm-migrator/connect-js/management/README.md

 ### sendIdentityValidationCode

-Used to send a Validation Code to the User.
+Used to send an Identity Validation Code to the User.
 The function returns an object, composed of:

 - The event id, used to verify the Validation Code.
 - The callback URL